 By identifying the biases you have about money, you can build financial strategies to neutralize your emotions during stressful periods.
 In a sense, you can put up financial guard rails.
 In order to take control of your cash flow, risk management, investments, and distributions, you must be able to act and react rationally rather than irrationally.
 You cannot allow emotions to drive you, but here’s where it gets difficult… You have to act rationally over a long period of time.
 Building wealth is not a sprint.
 Sure, you’ve heard of the get-rich-quick schemes.
 Yet, the fact is that money comes easy, and money goes easy.
 An old Chinese proverb says, “If you get it fast, you lose it fast.”
 Most likely, you don’t want that.
 In order to build a long, sustainable positive net worth, you have to run a marathon, not a sprint.
 Therefore, you cannot succumb to your own biases when it comes to money.

-Be sure to join me in my next blog about why your personal cash flow matters in the big picture of your business’s financial decisions.
+NEXT STEP: Be sure to join me in my next article about why your personal cash flow matters in the big picture of your business’s financial decisions.